TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 they can "talk the talk" and give a "performance", and that might be a good or bad thing depending on the kind of vibe or thing you're trying to create

-> or that's people's incorrect and biased assumptions
+> or at least, that's people's incorrect and biased assumptions

 <h2></h2>